nylas/nylas-python/README.md

+# inbox-python

-Python bindings for Inbox, the next-generation email platform.
+Python bindings for the Inbox API. https://www.inboxapp.com

 ## Installation

 This library is available on pypi.
-You can install it by running `pip install inbox-python`.
+You can install it by running `pip install inbox`.

 ##Requirements